Alisina-hm/alisina-hm/README.md

 # 💫 About Me:
-Hello everyone, I'm Alisina Hemmatmanesh from Mashhad, Iran.
+Hello everyone, I'm Alisina Hemat manesh from Mashhad, Iran.
 I'm 16 years old and I love the web, product development, and solving challenges.

 ## 🌐 Socials: